Katey Sagal: Continued career

+Sons of Anarchy and Hollywood Walk of Fame star

 From 2008 to 2014, Sagal starred as Gemma Teller Morrow on the TV show Sons of Anarchy, whose creator, Kurt Sutter, she had married in 2004, four years before the series premiered.
 In January 2009, Sagal reunited with David Faustino (who had played her son Bud Bundy in Married... with Children) for an episode of Faustino's show Star-ving.
 In 2010, she appeared twice more on Lost.
 In 2009, she starred in the film House Broken with Danny DeVito.
 In 2010, she returned to the stage in Randy Newman's musical Harps & Angels.

 In 2013, Sagal had a cameo on Glee as Nancy Abrams, Artie Abrams' mother.
 She co-starred in Pitch Perfect 2, released in 2015, as the mother of Hailee Steinfeld's character.
-She next appeared in the biography drama film Bleed for This, as the mother of Vinny Pazienza.
+Next she appeared in the biography drama film Bleed for This, as the mother of Vinny Pazienza.

-On September 9, 2014, Sagal received a star on the Hollywood Walk of Fame; most of the Married ... with Children cast – including Ed O'Neill, Christina Applegate, and David Faustino – were present to celebrate the actor's recognition.
+On September 9, 2014, Sagal received a star on the Hollywood Walk of Fame; the Married... with Children cast – Ed O'Neill, Christina Applegate, and David Faustino – were present to celebrate the actor's recognition.